• Skip to content

 Chocolate Chip Cookie Dough Fat Bombs

-Filed Under: Desserts, Per Serving: Under 5g Net Carbs Tagged With: 0-30min, 1-5ingredients, cream cheese, erythritol, gluten free, nocook, strawberry, vanilla extract, vegetarian
+Filed Under: Desserts, Low Carb, Per Serving: Under 5g Net Carbs Tagged With: 0-30min, 1-5ingredients, cream cheese, erythritol, gluten free, nocook, strawberry, vanilla extract, vegetarian

 About Julia